nsy033/ID311_Mario/README.md

 ### Rule and Interface

-- *Mario* can basically move the map using the **keyboard direction keys(up, left, down, and right)**.
+- *Mario* can basically move the map using the **keyboard direction keys (up, left, down, and right)**.
 When *Mario* finally reaches the star, each stage is completed.
-- Brick or grass means the safe part even if he steps on it or touch it, and the parts with fire or thorn means should not be touched.
+- Brick or grass means the safe part even if he steps on it or touch it, and the part with fire or thorn means should not be touched.
-- In this game, *Mario* can't do JUMP, such like the physical world.
+- In this game, *Mario* cannot do JUMP, such like the physical world.
 Instead, *Mario* changes the direction of gravity.
 - There are two ways *Mario* can change the direction of gravity on him.
   - When the player **presses SPACEBAR**, *Mario*'s gravity becomes exactly the opposite of the previous direction.
-    - For example, if the player presses SPACEBAR while *Mario* standing on the floor, *Mario* will have to step on the ceiling, as shown in the picture a) on the below.
+    - For example, if the player presses SPACEBAR while *Mario* standing on the floor, *Mario* will have to step on the ceiling, as shown in the picture a) below.
     - When *Mario*'s direction of gravity changes, he floats in the air for a while toward a new floor according to gravity.
     - The player can use **keyboard direction keys** to move in directions perpendicular to gravity (left or right) while *Mario* floats toward the next floor.
   - When *Mario* meets the pipes while floating, *Mario*'s gravitational direction rotates 90 degrees either clockwise or counterclockwise.